Shopify/cli/packages/cli/README.md

   --verbose             Increase the verbosity of the logs.

 DESCRIPTION
+  Pushes your default app configuration to Shopify.

-  Push your app configuration to the Partner Dashboard.
+  Pushes your default app configuration to Shopify.
+You can specify a different configuration file with the `--config` flag.
+This overwrites the settings for the app specified in the configuration file in your Partner Dashboard.
 ```

 _See code: [@shopify/app](https://github.com/Shopify/cli/edit/main/packages/app/blob/v3.52.0/dist/cli/commands/app/config/push.js)_